 - Current organizational initiatives

 How well aligned with your competitive differentiation strategy are your company's policies, procedures and structure?
 Look for indicators of misalignment such as:

 - Do people need to work around policies and work procedures to get things done?

 - Do your policies and work procedures enable people to get the right things done quickly?

-- Explaining how metrics are chosen and measured and tailoring to each department can enable people to understand how they each make a difference in the company's performance.
+- Explaining how metrics are chosen and measured, and tailoring metrics to each department can enable people to understand how they each make a difference in the company's performance.

 - Develop a workforce plan to ensure hiring is done in time to develop people.

-- All employees should receive training that is current-day and future-focused.
+- All employees should receive training that applies to their current duties and that is future-focused.

 These six steps require ongoing effort to sustain.
 Compare this with your experience – how do these actions measure up in producing performance improvement?
-How do these steps relate to the activities under way in your organization to build performance?
-Please share your opinions and thoughts.
+How do these steps relate to the activities underway in your organization to build performance?